syncfusion/blazor-docs/src/common/visual-studio-integration/visual-studio-extensions/upgrade-project.md

 The following steps will help you **upgrade the Syncfusion version** to the Syncfusion Blazor application via **Visual Studio 2019**:

+> Before use the Syncfusion Blazor Project Migration, check whether the Syncfusion Blazor Template Studio Extension installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.

 1. Open the Blazor application that uses the Syncfusion component.

 2. To open the Migration Wizard, either of the following options should be followed: